FAQ

 • Encourage Enjoyment: Make piano playing fun and enjoyable, integrating it into their daily life.

-• For children ages 3-5, piano practice looks different from traditional methods.
+• For children ages 3-5, piano practice can be a little different compared to an older student.
 Here’s what to expect:

 • Exploring Sounds: Kids will enjoy making various sounds on the piano.